sal55/langs/pclang/pcl_opcodes.md

 The Stack comprises 64-bit elements only, which represent only one of `i64 u64 r64 r32` (the last occupies the bottom half of an element).

+There is also a block type, denoted as `u8:n`, which declares an type of `n` bytes.
 Block types are represent on the stack by reference, which uses a `u64` type.
+It can also be denoted as `T:n`, so that `i64:10` declares a block type of 80 bytes.

 Secondary types are mostly used with memory operations such as `iloadx`, in-place ops like `addto`, or sometimes for conversions.